CS5008Fall2025/research-paper-Cat97-97/README.md

 \[
 m = -\frac{n \ln p}{(\ln 2)^2}.
 \]
-- Correctness: No false negatives.
+- Correctness (sketch): No false negatives.
 If an element was inserted, all of its \(k\) positions were set to 1 during insertion; queries only return NOT_PRESENT if they find any 0, which cannot happen for inserted elements.
 False positives occur only when unrelated insertions incidentally set all \(k\) positions used by the queried element.

 ## Empirical Analysis
 We empirically validate the false positive probability against the theoretical estimate.
 For \(n\) from 1,000 to 20,000, we sized \(m\) for a target \(p = 0.01\) and used \(k = \text{round}(\tfrac{m}{n}\ln 2)\).
 For each \(n\), we inserted \(n\) random strings and tested 5,000 negative queries.
 The script writes `data/results.csv`, and we render a dependency-free SVG plot at `plots/false_positive.svg`.